Siddha200340/Shell/README.md

 # Shell
-Schell Scripts for reference and learning the concepts
+Schell Scripts for reference and practice